yorukot/superfile/website/src/content/docs/how-to-contribute.md

     content: How to Contribute | superfile
 ---

-# Contributing to Superfile
+# Contributing to superfile

-Welcome to Superfile!
+Welcome to superfile!
 This document shall serve as a guide for you to follow in your journey to contributing to this project.
-There are many ways to contribute to Superfile:
+There are many ways to contribute to superfile:
 - Reporting Bugs
 - Resolving issues
 - Adding a theme